(Is This the Way to) Amarillo: Is This the Way to Armadillo

 Is This the Way to Armadillo is a spoof video of the song "Is This the Way to Amarillo" produced by the Royal Dragoon Guards stationed in Iraq at Al-Faw towards the end of their 6-month deployment there.
 The video was emailed so frequently on May 13, 2005, it crashed a server at the Ministry of Defence.
 According to the Evening Standard, the crashing of the server caused systems to go down at various British military establishments, and the MoD was forced to issue instructions to delete all instances of the video.

 The "Peter Kay" character is credited as "Lucky Pierre", an obscure sexual reference.

-Spin-offs

-Servicemen from other countries created their own versions:

-Dutch troops stationed in Afghanistan made their own spoof called "Dutch Amarillo".

-German officers and officer candidates made another spoof at the German armed forces university in Hamburg.

-Royal Australian Air Force officers made a spoof at the Australian Defence Force Academy called the Air Force Amarill.

 (Is This the Way to) The World Cup

 In 2006, a version of "Is This the Way to Amarillo" was released with lyrics written by Ian Stringer and George Webley and published by Tug Records, titled "(Is This the Way to) The World Cup".
 It was created as a version to support the England national football team at the 2006 FIFA World Cup.
 The song reached a peak of No. 8 on the UK Singles Chart, remaining on the charts for 5 weeks.